FancyPotatOS/Ghostcraft/doc/KitAPI.md

     - <b>Provide feedback that the class was selected</b>
     - Requires `@s ghostcraft.class` to match
     - Display a simple message that the player's class was changed

+### Abilities

+If your kit uses abilities, try to attach them to custom enchantments or advancements - these will help reduce lag.
+If it's not possible, there is a tick function tag you can attach to.
+- `#ghostcraft:ability/tick`
+    - <b>Run an ability function every tick</b>
+    - It is recommended that you tag every player with the ability
+    - Attach a 'test' function to this tag which checks that the player has the tag before running any other functions